pablohdzvizcarra/my-software-developer-career/README.md

 Today I was studying data structures and algorithms, At the beginning of the year, I start to apply to backend developers jobs, have an interview pending that wait to be successful.

-Today I was studying data structures and algorithms, At the beginning of the year, I start to apply to backend developers jobs, have an interview pending that wait to be successful.

 #### Day 806 Java

 My Files API project version 1.0 is released, I was work in this project during one month, I learn very things about Backend Development and APIs, tommorow start with the designed for my next API.